JoshOlds/Advent_of_Code_2020/README.md

 ## Linux vs. Windows

-Uh oh!
+~~Uh oh!
 I noticed that the puzzle inputs read into Rust differently between Windows and Linux...
 Linux seems to have no trailing carriage returns, when Windows reads in a **'\r'** for all new lines.
 This being said, some puzzles may not work on Windows!
-I'll be attempting to fix this to be portable soon!
+I'll be attempting to fix this to be portable soon!~~

+This issue has been resolved by filtering '\r' out of the input text once read into Rust.

+---

 ## How to Run